Schinzel/web-blocks/doc/tasks/annotation-phase4-response.md

     }

     /**
-     * The purpose of this function is to serialize data to JSON format.
+     * Serialize data to JSON format.
      *
      * @param data The data to serialize
      * @return JSON string representation